The WhatsApp Business Platform with Twilio: Best Practices and FAQs

 - What kind of phone numbers can be enabled for WhatsApp?

 WhatsApp requires a phone number to be e.164 compliant and to be able to receive an OTP (one-time PIN) code via SMS or phone call (to enable the service).
+This includes 10-digit long codes, local numbers, national numbers and toll-free numbers in most regions.
 Most numbers sold on Twilio are supported.
+Short codes are not supported.
 More info can be found here.

 - How can I send and receive media on WhatsApp?
 What type of media is supported?